mparker-landt/Milestone_Project_3/README.md

 ## Features
 ### Functional Features
 The application offers the features:
+- Register and Log in as a User
-- Create and view Projects
+- Create, edit and view Projects
 - View a projects requirements
-- Create and delete Requirements for a Project.
+- Create, edit and delete Requirements that can be linked to a Project.

 ### Design Features
 The website was designed to be a simple yet functional multipage site that could be used in a professional work setting.\